fabianjuelich/fabianjuelich/README.md

 - 👋 Hi, I’m @fabianjuelich
-- 👀 I’m interested in Computer Science
+- 👀 I’m interested in computer science
-- 🌱 I’m currently learning Automated Unit Testing
+- 🌱 I’m currently learning automated unit testing of embedded systems
-- 💞️ I’m looking to collaborate on Just for Fun Projects
+- 💞️ I’m looking to collaborate on just for fun projects
 - 📫 How to reach me: fabianjuelich@gmx.de

 <!---